 - utime RemotePath AccessTime ModifyTime

 Change the access to AccessTime and modification time to ModifyTime of RemotePath.

-To copy a file from the submit machine to the execute machine while the user job is running, run
+To copy a file from the access point to the execute machine while the user job is running, run

 To print to standard output the value of the